jon-jacky/Piety/doc/analogies.md

 Python REPL console job and return to standard blocking Python interpreter, stop Piety event loop, exit Python.

-- **virtual machine**: It is possible to run a guest operating system (such as Linux) in a *virtual machine* on a host operating system (such as Windows), by using a *virtual machine monitor (VMM)* (also called a *hypervisor*) such as QEMU or VirtualBox to make the host's hardware and OS available to the guest.
-Piety only uses Python, so the host's Python interpreter is the only VMM that it needs to run Piety as a guest.
-The Python session running Piety is the virtual machine.
+- **virtual machine**: On a conventional operating system, it is possible to use a *virtual machine monitor (VMM)* (or *hypervisor*) such as QEMU or VirtualBox to run another operating system in a *virtual machine*.
+Piety only uses Python, so a Python interpreter is the only VMM needed to run Piety.
+The Python session is the entire virtual machine.

 The operating system that Piety resembles the most is [Oberon](http://www.projectoberon.com/).
 Oberon uses cooperative